Watching the Gospel Expand: Dan Luby’s 36 Years of Teaching

 something that characterizes our approach: that accompaniment is an important value.

-What makes the Neuhoff School of Ministry so dynamic?
+What makes the Neuhoff Institute for Ministry & Evangelization so dynamic?

 DL: The community of the school includes this three-pronged orientation of service